swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 #### Regex limitations

-In order to help avoid parsing ambiguities, a regex literal will not be parsed if it starts with a space, tab, or `)` character.
+In order to help avoid further parsing ambiguities, a regex literal will not be parsed if it starts with a space, tab, or `)` character.
 Though the latter is already invalid regex syntax.

 <details><summary>Rationale</summary>

 This is due to 2 main ambiguities.
-The first of which arises when a `/.../` regex literal is used to start a new line.
+The first of which arises when a `/.../` regex literal starts a new line.
 This is particularly problematic for result builders, where we expect it to be frequently used, for example:

 ```swift
 Builder {